Civitas (movement): Controversies

-Civitas' actions against the Romeo Castellucci play was deprecated by diverse groups including the Mayor of Paris and senior Catholic dignitaries.
+Civitas' actions against the Romeo Castellucci play were deprecated by diverse groups, including the Mayor of Paris and senior Catholic dignitaries.

-Najat Vallaud-Belkacem, a Government spokesmen, said that Civitas' slogan Non à l'homofolie ("No to gay madness"), used at the November 2012 demonstration, was "misplaced".
+Najat Vallaud-Belkacem, a government spokesperson, said that Civitas's slogan Non à l'homofolie ("No to gay madness"), used at the November 2012 demonstration, was "misplaced".
 Other incidents occurred on the margins of the event.
 Some members of the feminist group FEMEN, topless and wearing a parody of a nun's habit, used powder fire extinguishers to spray demonstrators including, according to the organisers, children.
 Journalist Caroline Fourest, an AFP photographer and FEMEN were attacked and some were beaten.
 The police made five arrests.
 After these incidents, six socialist députés (elected politicians) demanded the break-up of Civitas.

-According to the historian Galia Ackerman, it is part of Civitas' order of service to attack Femen.
+According to the historian Galia Ackerman, it is part of Civitas's order of service to attack Femen.
 According to the writer René Guitton:

 But according to Civitas, the demonstration was a "victim" of militant feminists.
 Siding with Civitas, Jacques Bompard, deputy mayor of Orange, denounced the feminists who, according to him, were responsible for the outbursts.
 Civitas said they had filed a complaint for exhibitionism.
 Caroline Fourest, one of those involved in the violence, also filed a complaint.

 Publications

 Civitas publishes a quarterly review entitled Civitas – Revue catholique des questions politiques et sociales ("Civitas – Catholic review of political and social questions").
-It publishes news about the movement, and analyses the major political themes of the day.
+It publishes news about the movement and analyses the day's major political themes.